Internet Accuracy ProjectInternet Accuracy Project

 Farrah was recently seen by millions as she reunited with her former Charlie's Angels co-stars at an Emmy tribute to the late TV producer Aaron Spelling.

 In 2006, she underwent "cutting edge, state-of-the-art treatment" after being diagnosed with cancer.
 Former boyfriend Ryan O'Neal came to her aid and accompanied Farrah to her medical treatments.
 She had done the same for him back in 2001 after he was diagnosed with leukemia.
 Just in time for her 60th birthday, she was given a clean bill of health and learned she was cancer-free.
 In announcing the successful completion of her four-month battle with cancer, she said, "I hope that my news might offer some level of inspiration to others who unfortunately must continue to fight the disease."
 Regrettably, the elation over her successful cancer battle was short-lived.
 Just three months after she was given the all-clear from her doctors, Farrah was informed they'd discovered a small malignant polyp in the vicinity of her previous cancer occurrence.
-Contrary to what some tabloid stories claim, her friends report she has plenty of fight left in her to see the latest cancer setback through.

 Sources